-We show you how to find a qualified mortgage broker and how they can help you find the best mortgage deal for your needs.
+We show you how to find a qualified mortgage broker and how they can help you find the mortgage that suits your needs.

 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.

-A mortgage broker will be able to source you a mortgage that suits your needs.
+A mortgage broker will be able to source you the best mortgage deal for your needs.
 They will be able to compare mortgages from many different lenders.

 A broker can also help you if you have specialist mortgage needs.